WolfoIsBestWolf/ror2-LittleGameplayTweaks/mod-LittleGameplayTweaks/README.md

 ## Stages

-Plains/Roost and Sirens/Grove get a small amount more interactable credits to even them out against Siphoned/Verdant/Shattered/Abyssal.
+Plains/Roost and Sirens/Grove get a small amount more interactable credits to even them out against Siphoned/Verdant/Shattered, Abyssal.

 Gilded Coast will have some interactables.
 (Combat Shrines, Cleansing Pools, a chest or two more)

+Primordial Teleporter will always have a Purple Orb to Void Locust.\
+Deep Void Signal now takes 45 seconds instead of 60.

 Void Fields, Void Locust and Planetarium now all have stopped time, but count as a stage when completed.

 Void Fields cells now charge faster (30s for the first 4, 45s for the next 4, 60 for the last).\
 Cells now have a regenerating aura before activating them.

+The Bazaar has a third Lunar Seer.

+Every 5th stage will also have a Celestial Portal on loops.
+(Feels weird going to Twisted in the middle of a loop)

 ## Enemies
 Config for raising the enemy level cap to 999.\